-In this paper vertical TEC (VTEC) maps, also known as global ionospheric maps (GIMs), due to its reliability on ionospheric information (Hernández-Pajares et al., 2009), were used to analyse the response to the geomagnetic storm of September 8, 2017.
+In this paper vertical TEC (VTEC) maps, also known as global ionospheric maps, due to their reliability on ionospheric information (Hernández-Pajares et al., 2009), were used to analyze the response to the geomagnetic storm of 8 September 2017.
 Section 2 introduces the ionospheric data and the technique for the corresponding analysis.
 In Sect.
 3 the results and the discussion are presented.
 Section 4 presents the final remarks or conclusions.